Wake Young Women's Leadership Academy: Campuses and University Partners

 Initially they were to be located at William Peace University, but that institution chose not to host them.
 The Governor Morehead campus held all Wake Young Women's students until they formed a partnership with St. Augustine's University (SAU) in 2013.
 In 2016 the first class graduated.
 Juniors and Seniors attended classes on that campus with equivalently aged WYMLA students until Spring of 2024.
 After financial issues resulted in SAU's loss of accreditation in November 2023, the partnership was put into question.
 After subsequent appeals and many meetings between WCPSS and SAU officers, the decision was made to terminate the partnership.
-Starting in the Fall semester of 2024, Students will attend college courses through Wake Technical Community College, while district leaders establish a potential new relationship with a different University.
-The relationship with Wake Tech is temporary, earning credits through the state's Career & College Promise (CCP), not an establishment of a new "Early College" under North Carolina's Cooperative Innovative High Schools program, which they expect to establish with a future partner.
+Starting in the Fall semester of 2024, Students attended college courses through Wake Technical Community College, while district leaders established potential new relationships with a different partner University.
+The temporary relationship with Wake Tech, was initially set up through a different funding mechanism, earning credits through the state's Career & College Promise (CCP), not an establishment of a new "Early College" under North Carolina's Cooperative Innovative High Schools program, which they anticipated to establish with a future partner.
 The NC General Assembly passed HB 900 intending to expedite that process, and maintain the status of "Early College" for the leadership academies.
 In June 2024, the Superintendent and School board stated that the process has narrowed the future partner choice down to Shaw University and North Carolina State University.
-Shaw was eventually chosen as the new partner, to begin in the 2025-2026 school year.
+Shaw was eventually chosen as the new partner, beginning in the 2025-2026 school year.
 Leaders stated that the decision was ultimately decided based on available space that Shaw was able to make available, and the collaboration allowed.

 Additionally, the school has variously worked with other community partners on specific efforts.
 In 2017 a "Summer Internship Program" was developed with Meredith College, where a combined group of Professors, undergraduate researchers, and high school students work collaboratively on ongoing research on sustainability for the college.